Al Huda Central School, Kadampuzha

-Al Huda Central School, commonly known as Al Huda Central School, Kadampuzha, is a Primary with Upper Primary and Secondary School in Marakkara Village of Kuttipuram.
-It was established in the year 1993 and the school management is Pvt.
+Al Huda Central School, commonly known as Al Huda Central School, Kadampuzha, includes a primary upper primary, and secondary element in Marakkara Village of Kuttipuram.
+It was established in 1993.
+The school is managed by Pvt.
 Unaided.
-It's an English Medium - Co-educational school.
-Institution was run by Majma-U-Thaskiyathil Islamiyya, Vettichira, is one of the premier English Medium Schools in Malappuarm District.
-It is situated in a serene land scaping and scenic surroundings at Malayil, about 11/2 km from Kadampuzha and Kanhippura (NH17), in an enchantingrural atmosphere, away from the din and bustle of the city life.
+It is an English Medium, coeducational school.
+It is one of the premier English Medium Schools in Malappuarm District.
+It is situated about 11 km from Kadampuzha and Kanhippura.